Meshinchi-Lab/bulk_rnaseq_fusion_nf/README.md

  This workflow requires:
   1. Sample sheet, tab delimited
   2. The location of the CTAT resource library
+  3. The location of CICERO genome resource library

-The output of STAR aligner, STAR-Fusion, and Fusion-Inspector will be uploaded to an S3 bucket.
+The output of STAR aligner, [STAR-Fusion](https://github.com/STAR-Fusion/STAR-Fusion/wiki), and [Fusion-Inspector](https://github.com/FusionInspector/FusionInspector/wiki) will be uploaded to an S3 bucket.
 This includes the most relevant output files, such as SJ.out.tab, aligned.bam, and chimeric.junctions.tab, and the fusion inspector HTML report.
+In addition, the fastq files undergo quality control checks and a multiQC report is generated and uploaded an S3 bucket.
+The workflow also includes the [CICERO](https://github.com/stjude/CICERO) fusion detection algorithm that is run using the aligned.bam from STAR-aligner output.

 The output files will be put into a directory that is named after the sample ID provided in the sample sheet file.

-The docker image can be updated easily by selecting the latest image from the CTAT [docker hub](https://hub.docker.com/r/trinityctat/starfusion).
-Then update the `STAR_Fusion.nf` with the appropriate image and tag, such as `container "trinityctat/starfusion:1.10.0"`.
+The STAR-Fusion docker image can be updated easily by selecting the latest image from the CTAT [docker hub](https://hub.docker.com/r/trinityctat/starfusion).
+Then update the `fusion-processes.nf` with the appropriate image and tag, such as `container "trinityctat/starfusion:1.10.0"`.

 # To Run

-## First Step:
+## First Step: Sample Sheet

 First, create a sample manifest for the fastq files that are hosted in an S3 bucket.
 The manifest file is a simple 3 column, tab-delimited text file with the column names "Sample", "R1", and "R2", where R1 and R2 are paired end-fastqs.